Mass. man facing negligent homicide charges in NH crash that killed 7 bikers

-BOSTON (WHDH) - CONCORD, N.H.
-(AP/WHDH) — The driver of a pickup truck in a fiery collision on a rural New Hampshire highway that killed seven motorcyclists was charged Monday with seven counts of negligent homicide, and records show he was stopped on suspicion of drunken driving last month and in 2013.
+CONCORD, N.H.
+(AP) — The driver of a pickup truck in a fiery collision on a rural New Hampshire highway that killed seven motorcyclists was charged Monday with seven counts of negligent homicide, and records show he was stopped on suspicion of drunken driving last month and in 2013.

-Zhukovskyy was handed over to New Hampshire authorities after a brief court appearance Monday in Springfield, Massachusetts.
-The 23-year-old looked down at his feet as he was led into the courtroom with his hands cuffed behind his back.
+He was handed over to New Hampshire authorities after a brief court appearance Monday in Springfield, Massachusetts.
+Zhukovskyy looked down at his feet as he was led into the courtroom with his hands cuffed behind his back.

-He is expected to be arraigned Tuesday in Coos County Superior Court on the homicide charges.

 Connecticut prosecutors say he was arrested May 11 in an East Windsor Walmart parking lot after failing a sobriety test.
 Officers had responded to a complaint about a man who was revving his truck engine and jumping up and down outside the vehicle.